Grasshopper: Detection of explosives

 In February 2020, researchers from Washington University in St. Louis announced they had engineered "cyborg grasshoppers" capable of accurately detecting explosives.
-In the project, funded by the US Office of Naval Research, researchers fitted grasshoppers with lightweight sensor backpacks that recorded and transmitted the electrical activity of their antennal lobes to a computer.
-According to the researchers, the grasshoppers were able to detect the location of the highest concentration of explosives.
+Grasshoppers were fitted with lightweight sensor backpacks that recorded and transmitted the electrical activity of their antennal lobes to a computer.
+The grasshoppers were able to detect the location of the highest concentration of explosives.
 The researchers also tested the effect of combining sensorial information from several grasshoppers on detection accuracy.
 The neural activity from seven grasshoppers yielded an average detection accuracy rate of 80%, whereas a single grasshopper yielded a 60% rate.

 In literature

 The Egyptian word for locust or grasshopper was written snḥm in the consonantal hieroglyphic writing system.
 The pharaoh Ramesses II compared the armies of the Hittites to locusts: "They covered the mountains and valleys and were like locusts in their multitude."

 One of Aesop's Fables, later retold by La Fontaine, is the tale of The Ant and the Grasshopper.
 The ant works hard all summer, while the grasshopper plays.
 In winter, the ant is ready but the grasshopper starves.
 Somerset Maugham's short story "The Ant and the Grasshopper" explores the fable's symbolism via complex framing.
 Other human weaknesses besides improvidence have become identified with the grasshopper's behaviour.
 So an unfaithful woman (hopping from man to man) is "a grasshopper" in "Poprygunya", an 1892 short story by Anton Chekhov, and in Jerry Paris's 1969 film The Grasshopper.